 Bird Brains

-2022 – present
+2022 – 2024

 The English language is full of expressions, sayings, and stories that refer to birds.
 My series "Bird Brains" is a visual glossary of those expressions whose meanings point to human irrationality.
-Each artwork is inspired by the bird that best matches up with an entry in an the Cognitive Bias Codex, and online inventory of biases and fallacies.
+Each artwork is inspired by the bird that best matches up with an entry in the Cognitive Bias Codex, an online inventory of biases and fallacies.
 From Black Swan Theory to the proverbial canary in the coal mine, I tap into this language to point out the variety of ways we misconstrue the world and each other.

 Bird Brains research on the studio wall